 In Washington, a state known for soaring mountain peaks and skyscraping man-made wonders like the Seattle Space Needle, the minimum wage has gone to heights no other state has seen before.

 A New Year's increase raised the Evergreen State's minimum by $1.50 an hour for 2020, from the old rate of $12.
 Future statewide increases will be tied to inflation.

 Meanwhile, two Washington cities have already reached the popular $15-an-hour level — and then some.

-As of Jan.
-1, large employers in Seattle must pay at least $16.39 an hour.
+Since the start of this year, large employers in Seattle have been required pay at least $16.39 an hour.
 And in SeaTac, which is home to Seattle-Tacoma International Airport, hospitality and transportation workers now have a minimum wage of $16.34.